EzehConfidenceAdaeze/FashionForwardMall_Sales_and_Customer_Behavior_Analysis/README.md

-<a href="PowerBI/TITE SALES PERFORMANCE ANALYSIS.pptx">Click Here to Download the PowerPoint Report for Full Insights and Recommendations</a>
+<a href="Visualization/FASHION-FORWARD MALL_Report.pptx">Click Here to Download the PowerPoint Report for Full Insights and Recommendations</a>